Moocar/logback-gelf/README.md

 over TCP, which is why you have to use this appender.
-To make the system as flexible as possible, I moved this new appender into its [own library](), so if you want to use it, you'll need to add it to your depenencies too.
+To make the system as flexible as possible, I moved this new appender into its [own library](), so if you want to use it, you'll need to add it to your depenencies too (sorry).
 Also note that due to an unresolved [Graylog issue](https://github.com/Graylog2/graylog2-server/issues/127), GZIP is not supported when using TCP.